Australia Davis Cup team: Australia and the United States

 Having both teams dominate the competition for 36 years, Australia and the United States have had an intense rivalry in Davis Cup.

 They have played each other in the Davis Cup final on 29 separate occasions, with Australia leading the head-to-head 15–14.
 The first Davis Cup final meeting was in 1908 in which Australia triumphed 3–2.
 In fact, Australia won the first three Davis Cup final ties between the two, in the aforementioned 1908, 1909 and 1911.
 The final Davis Cup meeting between the pair was in 1990, in which the U.S. won 3–1.

 In recent years, the rivalry has waned, while the two teams had not played each other from 1999 to 2016, when Australia hosted the U.S. in Round 1 of the 2016 Cup.
 The two teams last met in the quarterfinal of the 2024 Davis Cup, which extended their total meetings to 48.
 As of the completion of the 2024 meeting, the ledger stands at 26–22 in favour of the U.S.

-Recent performances

-2020–21 Davis Cup – group stage

-Australia qualified for the Davis Cup finals but did not advance past the group stage.
-They finished with an overall match record of 2–1.
+Results and fixtures